When was the Surface Duo released?

 - Side-mounted fingerprint sensor

-The use of a chipset from 2018 may come as a surprise to some, but the 865 requires a separate 5G chip and was unveiled after the Duo made its debut.
+The use of a chipset from 2018 may come as a surprise to some, but the 865 requires a separate 5G chip and was unveiled after the Duo was first announced.
 It may also have allowed Microsoft to keep costs down slightly.

 However, as Windows Latest is reporting, the latest Geekbench 5 benchmarks suggest the Duo is a solid performer.